DV

 Strategy & risk

 Both QQQ and QQQM wrap Nasdaq-100 Index with similar strategies (growth and growth).
 The practical differences are yield target, fee structure, and issuer track record — not the underlying mechanic.
-Beta is 1.23 for QQQ and 1.18 for QQQM, indicating QQQM is less volatile relative to the market.
+Beta is 1.26 for QQQ and 1.18 for QQQM, making QQQM the less volatile of the two by this measure.

 QQQM beta1.18